A guide to Enterprise Management Incentive (EMI) schemes

 Qualifying conditions for companies

-To be a “qualifying company” for EMI purposes and be able to set up an EMI scheme and grant EMI options, you must meet all of the criteria that HMRC sets out, which can be found here: criteria for companies.
-This includes the following points:
+To be a “qualifying company” for EMI purposes and be able to set up an EMI scheme and grant EMI options, you must meet all of HMRC’s criteria for companies.
+From 6 April 2026, this includes the following:

 1. Your company must not be a 51% subsidiary.